facelessuser/coloraide/docs/src/markdown/color.md

 As shown above, we can use all sorts of valid CSS syntax, and we get the same color `#!color red`.

 We can also insert raw data points directly, but notice, when doing this, we are required to enter the data as it is used internally, and in the case for sRGB, the channels are in the range of \[0, 1\].
+Additionally, alpha is always handled as a separate parameter.

 ```pycon3
 >>> Color("srgb", [0.5, 0, 1], 0.3)